 The Sunderland Health and Wellbeing Board brings together Sunderland City Council, the ICB, and various partners to foster collaboration among health service commissioners, public health, and social care providers.
-This partnership aims to enhance the health and wellbeing of the city's residents.
-As part of its responsibilities, the board develops a Joint Strategic Needs Assessment (JSNA)6, which evaluates the health and wellbeing of Sunderland's population and compares it with national averages.
-The Pharmaceutical Needs Assessment (PNA) is an integral component of the JSNA and informs the Sunderland Healthy City Plan 2020-20307.
+This partnership aims to enhance the health and wellbeing of people in Sunderland.
+As part of its responsibilities, the board develops a Joint Strategic Needs Assessment (JSNA), which evaluates the health and wellbeing of Sunderland's population and compares it with national averages.
+The Pharmaceutical Needs Assessment (PNA) is an integral component of the JSNA and informs the Sunderland Healthy City Plan 2020-2030.